analogrithems/fluent-plugin-syslog/README.md

 ## Description

-This repository contains the Fluentd Loggly Output Plugin.
+This repository contains the Fluentd Syslog Output Plugin.

 ## Installation